The Worth of a 426 Hemi Engine

 Original 426 Hemi engines are worth from $15,000 to over $30,000.
 The price paid depends on if it’s rebuilt, running or not running, a short or long block or if it’s missing any parts.
 Typically, the later year engines are worth more.

-This article will list the sales of 426 Hemi engines or blocks and how much they sold for and where.
-In addition, we’ll examine the dangers of buying a used 426 and different factors which may affect their values.
+This article will list the sales of engines or blocks and how much they sold for and where.
+In addition, we’ll examine the dangers of buying a used powerplant and different factors which may affect their values.

 426 Hemi Engine Prices

-What determines the worth of almost anything, including a 426 Hemi engine, is what people are willing to pay.
+What determines the worth of almost anything, including the mighty Hemi, is what people are willing to pay.

-Let’s take a close look at recent sales and listings of 426 Hemi engines.
+Let’s take a close look at recent sales and listings.